mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

  no ip proxy-arp
  ip access-group acl_TELCO_SIP_IN in ip access-group acl_TELCO_SIP_OUT out
 !
-HERE USING ZONE BASED FIREWALL IS RECOMENDED, BUT IT IS GOOD ENOUGHT

-ip route 10.10.10.10 255.255.255.255 10.0.0.2
+USING ZONE BASED FIREWALL IS RECOMMENDED HERE, BUT THIS IS GOOD ENOUGH ! ip route 10.10.10.10 255.255.255.255 10.0.0.2
 ! route to telco sip server
 !